 Server C is also represented by a black dot in the Insight Manager software.
 No SNMP alerts have been received because the OS is locked up.
-The administrator dials in to the Remote Insight board, which is also a hardware-based remote management tool like IRC.
-However, the optional Remote Insight board provides enhancements over and above what IRC does.
+The administrator dials in to the Remote Insight Board/PCI, which is also a hardware-based remote management tool like IRC.
+However, the optional Remote Insight Board/PCI provides enhancements over and above what IRC does.
 If an ASR reset has already occurred:

 - Remote Insight forwards the SNMP alert of the server reset to the management console.
-This is done asynchronously through Remote Insight's internal PPP connection capability. - The administrator can review the last two reset sequences in addition to the last failure sequence.
-This helps the administrator to determine what led to the failure. - The administrator can also access copies of the server's critical error logs, integrated management log, and latest Survey utility snapshot through the Remote Insight board. - A continuous modem connection is available for seamless integration of OS-based applications such as Insight Manager and Carbon Copy.
+This is done asynchronously through Remote Insight's internal PPP connection capability or over the network through Remote Insight Board/PCI's on-board network interface. - The administrator can review the last two reset sequences in addition to the last failure sequence.
+This helps the administrator to determine what led to the failure. - The administrator can also access copies of the server's critical error logs, integrated management log, and latest Survey Utility snapshot through the Remote Insight Board/PCI. - A continuous modem connection is available for seamless integration of OS-based applications such as Insight Manager and Carbon Copy.
 This eliminates the need for the administrator to redial to use Carbon Copy or pcANYWHERE.